fluxcd/website/content/en/docs/cheatsheets/oci-artifacts.md

 ---
 title: "OCI cheatsheet"
 linkTitle: "OCI Artifacts"
-description: "How to to build, publish and consume OCI Artifacts with Flux."
+description: "How to build, publish and consume OCI Artifacts with Flux."
 weight: 31
 ---